 We transfer audio and video content at preservation level standards, using widely adopted, well-documented, uncompressed file formats.

-Our film scanning is done at a high-end access level, to drive access by curators and researchers and enable decisions to be made for future photochemical preservation.
-These are our file specifications:
+Our film scanning is conducted to support access by curators and researchers and enable decisions to be made for future photochemical preservation.

 At present, we maintain “Environment of Creation” (EOC) documentation for all video files in the form of a spreadsheet specifying each piece of hardware and software used in the process.
 This was a homegrown solution that our unit developed to keep this critical information in a form standardized across all of our digitization work, but we are in conversation with other institutions on a more standard way of documenting “process history” metadata.